 I told her that I knew something was wrong one evening after she finished her shower.
-After an awkward silence, I finally said, “I think that you have an eating disorder.”
+After an awkward silence, I finally confronted her anorexia and said, “I think that you have an eating disorder.”
 She became defensive and told me I was crazy.
 I told her that I was not an expert, but that her pediatrician was.
 We would be seeing her tomorrow.

 I told my daughter that I loved her and would be there to help.

 For the next three weeks, our schedule took shape: weigh-ins, meal plans and conversations with the therapist.
-Our daughter remained in complete denial and barely spoke during the sessions.
+Refusing to confront her anorexia, our daughter remained in complete denial and barely spoke during the sessions.
 In the end, the therapist gently suggested that we admit her to a partial hospitalization program (PHP) at Laurelwood.
 I called Laurelwood to schedule an evaluation.
 We completed forms and submitted insurance information.
-The process had begun.
+The process of confronting her anorexia had begun.